cloudpanel-io/docs/v2/docs/frontend-area/varnish-cache/service.md

 ## Service Settings

-By default, **512MB** of compressed data can be stored in the memory.
+By default, **512MB** of data can be stored in the memory.
 You should consider increasing the value if you have many sites on the server or sites with many pages.

 To give **Varnish Cache** more memory, do the following: